41. How Much Can a Dependant Earn If I Go Bankrupt?

 What Are the Long-Term Consequences of Bankruptcy?

 There is really only one long term consequence of being bankrupt.
-You will be listed for the rest of your life on the National Insolvency Index which is a government website cataloguing all bankrupts.
+You will be recorded for the rest of your life on the National Insolvency Index which is a government site cataloguing all bankrupts.
 Access to this pay to view website is not freely available to the general web browsing public.
-Any references to bankruptcy do not stay on your credit file after five years.
-To find out more about the consequences of bankruptcy call Bankruptcy Experts on 1300 795 575.
+Any references to bankruptcy do not remain on your credit file after 5 years.
+To discover more about the repercussions of bankruptcy call Bankruptcy Perth on 1300 795 575.

 50. What Would Stop Me Travelling Overseas While I'm Bankrupt?